-Our sales growth is affected by many factors including but not limited to acquisitions, fluctuating foreign exchange rates, and growth in our existing businesses.
-To facilitate the comparison between reporting periods, we disclose the impact of each of these three factors.
+Our sales, orders and backlog are affected by many factors including but not limited to acquisitions, fluctuating foreign exchange rates, and growth (decline) in our existing businesses which may be driven by market conditions and other factors.
+To facilitate the comparison between reporting periods, we disclose the impact of each of these three factors to the extent they impact the periods presented.
+The impact of foreign currency translation is the difference between sales from existing businesses valued at current year foreign exchange rates and the same sales valued at prior year foreign exchange rates.
 Growth due to acquisitions includes incremental sales due to an acquisition during the period or incremental sales due to reporting a full year's sales for an acquisition that occurred in the prior year.
-The impact of foreign currency translation is the difference between sales from existing businesses valued at current year foreign exchange rates and the same sales valued at prior year foreign exchange rates.
-Sales growth from existing businesses excludes both the impact of acquisitions and foreign exchange rate fluctuations, thus providing a measure of growth due to factors such as price, mix and volume.
+Sales growth (decline) from existing businesses excludes both the impact of foreign exchange rate fluctuations and acquisitions, thus providing a measure of growth (decline) due to factors such as price, mix and volume.

 Orders and order backlog are highly indicative of our future revenue and thus key measures of anticipated performance.
-Orders consist of orders for products or services from our customers, net of cancellations.
-Order backlog consists of unfilled orders.
-The components of order growth are presented on the same basis as sales growth.
-The following tables present components of our sales and order growth, as well as, sales by fluid handling product for the periods indicated:
+Orders consist of contracts for products or services from our customers, net of cancellations, during a period.
+Order backlog consists of unfilled orders at the end of a period.
+The components of order and backlog growth (decline) are presented on the same basis as sales growth (decline).

+The following tables present components of our sales and order growth (decline), as well as, sales by fluid handling product for the periods indicated: